zzzgit/element/examples/docs/en-US/dropdown.md

 ### Basic usage
 Hover on the dropdown menu to unfold it for more actions.

-:::demo The triggering element is rendered by the default `slot`, and the dropdown part is rendered by the `slot` named `dropdown`.
-By default, dropdown list shows when you hover on the triggering element without having to click it.
+:::demo The triggering jade is rendered by the default `slot`, and the dropdown part is rendered by the `slot` named `dropdown`.
+By default, dropdown list shows when you hover on the triggering jade without having to click it.

 ```html
 <el-dropdown>